Luker121/OverlapSweepQTL/README.md

    - Use the distribution of maximum omega values from the simulations to determine the 99th percentile threshold.

 4. **Selective Sweep Detection on Real Data:**
-   - Run `run_OmegaPlus_vcf_files_realData.py` with optimized parameters to detect selective sweeps in the real genomic data.
+   - Run `run_OmegaPlus_vcf_files_realData.py` with specified parameters to detect selective sweeps in the real genomic data.
    - Process the output files of OmegaPlus using `read_OmegaPlus_vcf_files.py`.

 5. **Overlap Analysis with QTLs:**
-   - Use `plot_overlap_QTLs_sweeps.R` to visualize the selective sweep regions and their overlap with QTLs.
+   - Use `plot_overlap_QTLs_sweeps.R` to visualize the selective sweep regions and their overlap with the 10% quantile QTLs.
-   - Identify overlapping regions where selective sweeps and QTL peaks co-localize within a 200 kb window.
-   - Focus on the 10% quantile regions around the QTL peak positions for increased specificity.

-6. **Visualization and Interpretation:**
-   - Generate plots to illustrate the likelihood profiles of selective sweeps and their association with phenotypic traits.
-   - Interpret the results to pinpoint candidate genomic regions under selection.